Machine Gun Kelly Forced to Leave Concert After Suffering Chest Pain

 The "Closer" songstress shared a sweet tribute to her close pal, writing on Instagram, "Happy birthday to my favorite rockstar.
 Ain't nothing changed since the second we met.
 Still doing shots at 10 am and still singing our lungs out in the car to My Chem.
 Don't think that I can explain it."

 Machine Gun Kelly has yet to comment publicly on the incident.
-E!
-News has reached out to his rep for comment.